Causal Testing: Finding Defects' Root Causes: Causal Testing

-Input similarity can be viewed at different scopes.
-First, inputs can consist of multiple arguments and thus can agree in some and differ in others of those arguments.
-Agreeing in more arguments makes inputs more similar.
-Second, each argument whose values in the two tests differ can differ to varying degrees.
+\textbf{Static Input Differences.} The static input similarity can be viewed at different scopes.
+First, inputs can agree in some and differ in others of their arguments (e.g., parameters of a method call).
+Agreement across more arguments makes inputs more similar.
+Second, each argument whose values for the two tests differ can differ to varying degrees.
 A measure of that difference depends on the type of the argument.
-For arguments of type \lt{String}, the Levenshtein distance (the minimum number of single-character edits required to change one \lt{String} into the other) is a reasonable measure, though there are others as well.
-For numerical arguments, their numerical difference or ratio is a reasonable measure.
+For arguments of type \lt{String}, the Levenshtein distance (the minimum number of single-character edits required to change one \lt{String} into the other) is a reasonable measure, though there are others as well, such as Hamming distance (difference between two values at the bit level).
+For numerical arguments, their numerical difference or ratio is often a reasonable measure.

-The specific semantics of the similarity measure are domain specific.
+We found that relatively simple measures of similarity suffice for general debugging, and likely work well in many domains.
+Using Levenshtein or Hamming distance for \lt{String}s, the arithmetic difference for numerical values, and sums of elements distances for \lt{Array}s, worked reasonably well, in practice, on the 330 defects from four different real-world systems we examined from the Defects4J benchmark~\cite{Just14defects4j}.
+However, more generally, the semantics of similarity measures are dependent on the domain.
+Some arguments may play a bigger role than others, and the meaning of some types may only make sense in the particular domain.
 For example, in apartment rental applications, a difference in the address may play a much smaller role than a difference in salary or credit history.
-How the similarity of each argument is measured, and how the similarities of the different arguments are weighed are specific to the domain and may require fine tuning by the developer, especially for custom data types (e.g., project-specific \lt{Object} types).
-However, we found that relatively simple measures suffice for general debugging, and likely work well in many domains.
-Using Levenshtein distance for \lt{String}s, differences for numerical values, sums of elements distances for \lt{Array}s works reasonably well, in practice, in the 330 defects from four different real-world systems we examined from the Defects4J benchmark~\cite{Just14defects4j}.
-In the end, while our measures worked well for us, there is no single right answer for measuring input similarity, and further empirical research is needed to evaluate different measures.
+As such, how the similarity of each argument is measured, and how the similarities of the different arguments are weighed are specific to the domain and may require fine tuning by the developer, especially for custom data types (e.g., project-specific \lt{Object} types).
+Still, in the end, we found that simple, domain-agnostic measures worked well in the domains we examined.